 Other religions

-As the Mongols expanded their impressive empire so more peoples and more religions came under their control.
+As the Mongols expanded their impressive empire, more peoples and more religions came under their control.

 Missionaries, too, came from China, Tibet, Persia, and Europe to peddle their faiths in the world’s largest empire.

-Nestorian Christianity, Western Christianity, Islam, Buddhism, Tibetan Buddhism (Lamaism), Taoism, and Confucianism were all practised in Mongol-controlled territories.
+Nestorian Christianity, Western Christianity, Islam, Buddhism, Tibetan Buddhism (Lamaism), Taoism, and Confucianism were all practiced in Mongol-controlled territories.

 Mongol Empire Culture: